abumq/easyloggingpp/README.md

 | `QString`     |  `QByteArray`             |  `QLatin`          |    `QList`         |    `QVector`       |    `QQueue`        |
 | `QSet`        |  `QPair`                  |  `QMap`            |    `QMultiMap`     |    `QHash`         |    `QMultiHash`    |
 | `QLinkedList` |  `QStack`                 |  `QChar`           |    `q[u]int[64]`   |                    |                    |

-`QBool` is not supported since it's been dropped from Qt 5+

 Similar to STL logging, Qt containers are also limit to log 100 entries per log, you can change this behaviour by changing base::consts::kMaxLogPerContainer from header but this is not recommended as this was done for performance purposes.